Alison Knowles: Secrets of Ordinary Things

 Knowles experimented often with the sculptural potential of the book form.
 Large-scale works like The Big Book (1967) and later The Boat Book (1979) envisioned walk-in sculptures that invited viewers to physically move through sculptural ‘pages’ anchored around a central ‘spine.’
 Smaller objects such as the Tin Can Piece (1962) and The Bean Rolls (1963) reconceived ordinary tin cans as ‘books,’ containing written scrolls and other objects activated by the viewer’s handling of their contents.
 One part of the book, the page, informed her ongoing series of Loose Page sculptures begun in 1983.
 Early iterations, originally created in collaboration with master paper maker Coco Gordon, imagined interactive pages made for parts of the body, with the human spine taking the place of the book’s spine.
 Since the mid-'90s, Knowles also used paper to produce a series of sounding objects such as her Bean Turners, doubling as both pages and instruments.
 For these, she enclosed dried beans within stiffened layers of handmade paper.
 When picked up and inverted, the object produces resonant waves of sound, which she described as the sound of roaring waves and a high wind.

-Knowles’ expansive career is marked by major solo exhibitions including Alison Knowles at the Carnegie Museum of Art (2016) and by Alison Knowles: A Retrospective (1960–2022), originating at the Berkeley Art Museum & Pacific Film Archive (2022–23) and traveling to the Museum Wiesbaden, Germany (2024-25); MAMC+ Saint-Étienne Métropole, France (opening November 8, 2025–March 15, 2026); Nikolaj Kunsthal, Copenhagen (2026); and the Grey Art Museum at New York University (2026).
+Knowles’s expansive career is marked by major solo exhibitions including Alison Knowles at the Carnegie Museum of Art (2016) and By Alison Knowles: A Retrospective (1960–2022), originating at the Berkeley Art Museum & Pacific Film Archive (2022–23) and traveling to the Museum Wiesbaden, Germany (2024-25); MAMC+ Saint-Étienne Métropole, France (opening November 8, 2025–March 15, 2026); Nikolaj Kunsthal, Copenhagen (2026); and the Grey Art Museum at New York University (2026).
 The House of Dust (1967) will be on view as part of the inaugural exhibition in the New Museum’s newly expanded galleries in New York this fall.
-Her work is in the permanent collections of the Tate Modern, London; Centre Pompidou, Paris; Museum of Modern Art, New York; Metropolitan Museum of Art, New York; Whitney Museum of American Art, New York; Smithsonian American Art Museum, Washington DC; Los Angeles County Museum of Art (LACMA); San Francisco Museum of Modern Art; Museum of Contemporary Art, Chicago; Art Institute of Chicago; Brooklyn Museum; Getty Research Institute, Los Angeles; Carnegie Museum of Art, Pittsburgh; Museum of Contemporary Art Chicago; Walker Art Center, Minneapolis; Philadelphia Museum of Art; Fondazione Bonotto, Italy; Stedelijk Museum, Amsterdam; Hamburger Bahnhof, Berlin; Staatsgalerie Stuttgart, Germany; among many others.
+Her work is in the permanent collections of the Tate Modern, London; Centre Pompidou, Paris; Museum of Modern Art, New York; Metropolitan Museum of Art, New York; Whitney Museum of American Art, New York; Smithsonian American Art Museum, Washington DC; Los Angeles County Museum of Art (LACMA); San Francisco Museum of Modern Art; Museum of Contemporary Art, Chicago; Art Institute of Chicago; Brooklyn Museum; Getty Research Institute, Los Angeles; Carnegie Museum of Art, Pittsburgh; Walker Art Center, Minneapolis; Philadelphia Museum of Art; Fondazione Bonotto, Italy; Stedelijk Museum, Amsterdam; Hamburger Bahnhof, Berlin; Staatsgalerie Stuttgart, Germany; among many others.
 Her profound contributions to artistic practice were recognized through awards including an Anonymous was a Woman Grant (2003) and College Art Association Lifetime Achievement Award (2003), as well as a Harvard Radcliffe Fellowship (2009-10), Dokumenta Professorship at the Kunstakademie Kassel, Germany (1998), New York State Council on the Arts Grant (1989), NEA Grants (1981, 1985), and a Guggenheim Fellowship (1968).
 She received honorary doctorates from the Pratt Institute (2015), Columbia College Chicago (2009), and Maine College of Art (2002).
-Knowles’ work has been detailed in major publications including By Alison Knowles: A Retrospective (1960-2022) (University of California, 2022).
+Knowles’s work has been detailed in major publications including By Alison Knowles: A Retrospective (1960-2022) (University of California, 2022).
 Her central role within the Fluxus movement is explored in Fluxus Experience by Hannah Higgins (University of California Press, 2002).
-Performing Chance: The Art of Alison Knowles In/Out of Fluxus by Nicole L. Woods is forthcoming from the University of Chicago Press.
+The Art of Alison Knowles In/Out of Fluxus by Nicole L. Woods was released this year by the University of Chicago Press.